apneah/Text-Similarity-Detection/README.md

 2. cd your-project-path
 3. change pathname variable in main class for absolute pathname to a folder with your txt files (18. line of Main.java class)
 4. run the program
-5. wait for dialog window and choose one or more comparison method
+5. wait for dialog window and select one or more comparison method you choose to use
 6. expect your results in "results.txt" file in your project path